pivotal-cf/docs-pks/aws-configure-users.hbs.md

 iaas: AWS
 ---

 This topic describes how to create VMware Tanzu Kubernetes Grid Integrated Edition (TKGI) admin users with User Account and Authentication (UAA).

 ## <a id='overview'></a> Overview

 UAA is the identity management service for TKGI.
 You must use UAA to create an admin user during your initial set up of TKGI.

 TKGI includes a UAA server, hosted on the TKGI API VM.
-Use the UAA Command Line Interface (UAAC) from the VMware Tanzu Operations Manager (Ops Manager) VM to interact with the TKGI UAA server.
+Use the UAA Command Line Interface (UAAC) from the {{ vars.platform_name }} VM to interact with the TKGI UAA server.
 You can also install UAAC on a workstation and run UAAC commands from there.

 ## <a id='prerequisites'></a> Prerequisites

 Before setting up admin users for Tanzu Kubernetes Grid Integrated Edition, you must have one of the following:

-* SSH access to the Ops Manager VM
+* SSH access to the {{ vars.platform_name }} VM

 * A machine that can connect to your TKGI API VM

 ## <a id='connect'></a>Step 1: Connect to the TKGI API VM

-You can connect to the TKGI API VM from the Ops Manager VM or from a different machine such as your local workstation.
+You can connect to the TKGI API VM from the {{ vars.platform_name }} VM or from a different machine such as your local workstation.

-### <a name='ssh-aws'></a>Option 1: Connect through the Ops Manager VM
+### <a name='ssh-aws'></a>Option 1: Connect through the {{ vars.platform_name }} VM

-You can connect to the TKGI API VM by logging in to the Ops Manager VM through SSH.
+You can connect to the TKGI API VM by logging in to the {{ vars.platform_name }} VM through SSH.
-To SSH into the Ops Manager VM on AWS, do the following:
+To SSH into the {{ vars.platform_name }} VM on AWS, do the following:

-1. Retrieve the key pair you used when you created the Ops Manager VM.
+1. Retrieve the key pair you used when you created the {{ vars.platform_name }} VM.
 To see the name of the key pair:

-  1. In the AWS console, click the Ops Manager VM
+  1. In the AWS console, click the {{ vars.platform_name }} VM
   1. Locate the `key pair name` in the properties.

-1. On the AWS **EC2 instances** page, locate the Ops Manager FQDN.
+1. On the AWS **EC2 instances** page, locate the {{ vars.platform_name }} FQDN.

 1. Change the permissions on the `.pem` file to be more restrictive by running the `chmod 600` command.
 For example: